authrocket/authrocket-ruby/README.md

 ##### /logout route

 The default route for logout is `/logout`.
-To overrideis, add an initializer for AuthRocket (eg: `config/initializers/authrocket.rb`) and add:
+To override it, add an initializer for AuthRocket (eg: `config/initializers/authrocket.rb`) and add:

     AuthRocket::Api.use_default_routes = false